rodlie/qtfm/README.md

 ## License

- * QtFM is licenced under the GPL-2.0 License
+ * QtFM is licensed under the GPL-2.0 License
- * libdisks is licenced under a BSD 3-Clause License
+ * libdisks is licensed under a BSD 3-Clause License
  * libfm is a mix of GPL-2.0 and BSD 3-Clause License (goal is BSD 3-Clause License)
- * qtfm-tray is licenced under a BSD 3-Clause License (but depends on libfm that includes GPL-2.0 code)
+ * qtfm-tray is licensed under a BSD 3-Clause License (but depends on libfm that includes GPL-2.0 code)

  All new source code will be BSD 3-Clause License, modifications to existing source code in fm/ will be GPL-2.0.

 ## Related

  * **[powerdwarf](https://github.com/rodlie/powerdwarf)** : Desktop Independent Power Manager.
  * **[Openbox](http://openbox.org/wiki/Main_Page)** : Openbox is a highly configurable, next generation window manager with extensive standards support.
  * **[tint2](https://gitlab.com/o9000/tint2)** : A lightweight panel/taskbar for Linux and BSD.
  * **[qterminal](https://github.com/lxqt/qterminal)** : A lightweight Qt-based terminal emulator.